nicol3ta/workshop-ts16/README.md

 # face-detection
 This sample app provides an example on how to use the Face and Emotion APIs from Cognitive Services

-## Step-by-step - How to add face and emotion detection to a UWP app
+## Step-by-Step - How to Add Face and Emotion Detection to a UWP App

 * If you haven't already, install Visual Studio 2015.
 In Visual Studio, on the File menu, click New Project.
 In the Installed Templates list, select C# as your programming language and choose the Blank Application template.
 Name the project as you wish and press enter to create it.

 * First let's create the interface.
-In MainPage.xaml replace the automatically generated Gris with this RelativePanel.
+In MainPage.xaml replace the automatically generated Grid with this RelativePanel.

 ```csharp
    <RelativePanel Background="{ThemeResource ApplicationPageBackgroundThemeBrush}">